 Location: 28 km south west of Paris, in Ile de France region.

-Best time to go: If you want to hike, we suggest anytime from early spring to late fall.
+Best time to go to Chevreuse: If you want to hike, we suggest anytime from early spring to late fall.
 On Sundays, the town may be too sleepy for some.

-How to reach Chevreuse from Paris: Chevreuse is one of the best day excursions from Paris.
-We usually do a 18 km hike starting at la Verriere train station and ending at St Rémy la Chevreuse train station.
-If you want to visit only Chevreuse, take RER B to Saint Rémy La Chevreuse and then there is a 3 km walk to Chevreuse.
-You can see all the transportation options here
+Chevreuse is one of the best day excursions from Paris.
+We usually do an 18 km hike starting at la Verriere train station and ending at St Rémy la Chevreuse train station.
+If you want to visit only Chevreuse, take RER B to Saint Rémy La Chevreuse (45 min, hourly) and then there is a 3 km walk to Chevreuse.
+You can see all the transportation options (public transportation or by car) here

 More Information: Office de Tourisme de Chevreuse